HP scoring ▼

 |---|---|---|---|

-| velocity | 30% | Decayed net buy inflow — buy pressure with recency weighting | percentile-rank within cohort → 0-1 |
+| velocity | 30% | Decayed net buy inflow with absolute per-wallet cap and churn penalty | clip(raw / VELOCITY_REFERENCE, 0, 1) |

-| effectiveBuyers | 15% | Σ sqrt(walletBuyVolume) — sqrt-dampened economic significance (sybil-resistant) | percentile-rank within cohort → 0-1 |
+| effectiveBuyers | 15% | Σ sqrt(walletBuyVolume) above dust — sqrt-dampened economic significance | clip(raw / EFFECTIVE_BUYERS_REFERENCE, 0, 1) |

-| holderConcentration | 10% | HHI (Herfindahl-Hirschman Index) on filtered holder balances, log-mapped — penalizes whale-cluster ownership | already 0-1 by construction |
+| holderConcentration | 10% | HHI on excluded-address-filtered holder balances, log-mapped | (1 − hhi) × ageFactor (already 0-1) |

-Why these five (and not others)
+Why these six (and not others)

 Three principles shaped the active component list:- No raw market cap.
 Market cap is gameable by a single whale buy at thin liquidity.
 HP rewards real demand, not price action.